pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Applications/FreeRTOS/FreeRTOS_SemaphoreFromISR/readme.txt

 @par Application Description

-This application shows how to use semaphore from ISR with CMSIS RTOS API .
+How to use semaphore from ISR with CMSIS RTOS API.

 This example creates a thread that toggle a LED through semaphore given from ISR.